Eason Chan: Charity work

 Chan has been appointed as Orbis International's Sight Ambassador in Hong Kong since 2006.
 He has travelled to India and Sichuan, China, visiting kids and elders with visual impairment, to raise funds for Orbis.
-Eason has also been an active participant in Hong Kong's fundraising campaigns such as the 2003 fundraiser for SARS victims and the 2008 fundraiser for Sichuan earthquake victims.
+Chan has also been an active participant in Hong Kong's fundraising campaigns such as the 2003 fundraiser for SARS victims and the 2008 fundraiser for Sichuan earthquake victims.

-On 7 July 2007 Eason performed at the Chinese leg of 'Live Earth' in Shanghai.

-In July 2020, Chan held the online charity concert, The Live Is So Much Better With Music Eason Chan Charity Concert, at the Hong Kong Coliseum in support of the Hong Kong Live Performance and Production Industry Association.
+On 7 July 2007, Chan performed at the Chinese leg of 'Live Earth' in Shanghai.
+In 2018, Chan led the band, Eason and the duo band, to hold a charity concert “L.O.V.E. is L.I.V.E.” for the needy from several charitable organizations to deliver positive energy to the society.
+In July 2020, Chan held the online charity concert, The Live Is So Much Better With Music Eason Chan Charity Concert, in an open area next to K11 Musea in the early morning, and at the Hong Kong Coliseum in the late afternoon in support of the Hong Kong Live Performance and Production Industry Association.
 Chan performed in an empty stadium due to the COVID-19 restrictions.

 Personal life

 In 2002, Chan suffered a severe groin injury when he fell off the stage during his concert in Taiwan.
-As a result, one of this testicles had to be surgically removed.
-He has since then fully recovered.
+As a result, one of his testicles was injured and required treatment, although he has since fully recovered.

-In 2006 he married former actress Hilary Tsui (徐濠縈) with whom he has a daughter, Constance, b.
-2004.
-In 2012, there was rumour about their marriage is on the rocks due to Tsui's drug scandal.
-The couple had to hold a press conference to deny all rumours and allegations.
+In 2006, he married former actress Hilary Tsui (徐濠縈) with whom he has a daughter, Constance, born 2004.
+When Constance was 2 years old, she was featured on the cover of Life Continues album.
+In 2012, there was rumour about their marriage was faltering due to Tsui's drug scandal.
+The couple held a press conference to deny all rumours and allegations.

 In 2013, Chan revealed he had suffered from bipolar disorder and phobia of large crowds during the 11th night of his "Life Concert 2013".
-In 2020,Chan has been appointed as the "Shall We Talk" initiative's ambassador to promote mental health and arouse public attention to mental well-being.
+In 2020, Chan has been appointed as the "Shall We Talk" initiative's ambassador to promote mental health and arouse public attention to mental well-being.
 His classic Canto-pop song, "Shall We Talk", has been chosen as the theme song.

+In May 2025, Chan contracted COVID-19, leading to the cancelation of his planned concert in Kaohsiung, Taiwan.